RealWagmi/wagmi-leverage/docs/LiquidityBorrowingManager.md

 function updateHoldTokenDailyRate(address saleToken, address holdToken, uint256 value) external nonpayable
 ```

-This function is used to update the daily rate for holding a borrow position.
+This function is used to update the daily rate for holding token for specific pair.

 *Only the daily rate operator can call this function.The value must be within the range of MIN_DAILY_RATE and MAX_DAILY_RATE.*